Table of Contents Show

-Another key factor to consider will be the size and layout of the property.
+Another critical factor to consider is the property’s size and layout.
 Look past your perspective; consider what prospective tenants may want and need.
-For instance, amenities such as laundry rooms and extra storage space tend to be high on the list in New York City.
+For instance, amenities such as laundry rooms and extra storage space are high on the list in New York City.
 It might also be best to stay clear of properties that have been heavily custom-built to a particular style by the previous owners.
 Highly unique styles may not appeal to many renters, making resales problematic.
 This can, of course, be rectified with a renovation if your budget allows it.

 Next, you’ll want to gather a massive detail on the neighborhood’s rental market.
 To do this, you’ll need the help of industry experts that know the area well.
 For instance, real estate agents, contractors, architects, and anyone else knows the neighborhood and its history over the last several years.
 That way, you can more accurately measure your expected cap rate.

 2. Watch out for red flags2.
 Watch out for red flags

 Depending on your plans for the property, there may be several red flags that you’ll want to keep an eye out for.
 Structural damage would be a big one that even investors with the deepest pockets will think twice about.
 Start by getting a general home inspection of the property.
 If they detect any possible issues, you may want to bring in a specialist for a closer look.
 The key is to know what you’re buying and the potential costs of fixing it up.

 You may not be too concerned with minor issues if you have a sizeable budget and plan to do a gut remodel.
 Significant problems that should cause concern for any investor to include: